aimat-lab/NNsForMD/README.md

 <a name="usage"></a>
 # Usage
+TBA

 <a name="citing"></a>
 # Citing

-If you want to cite this repo or the PyRAI2MD code, please refer to our publication at:
+If you want to cite this repository or the PyRAI2MD code, please refer to our publication at:
 ```
 @Article{JingbaiLi2021,
     author ="Li, Jingbai and Reiser, Patrick and Boswell, Benjamin R. and Eberhard, André and Burns, Noah Z. and Friederich, Pascal and Lopez, Steven A.",